It’s that time of the year again. Spring! That means planting season for your Wiccan garden. This is a witch’s guide to an affordable garden.

 Garden Scheduling Concerns

-First off, let’s talk about the actual process of planting these things.
+First off, let’s talk about the actual process of planting these things into a Wiccan garden.
 This can be confusing if you’ve never done it before.

 Starting from seed is the hardest method and takes the longest.
 But it’s also the cheapest and most convenient because you can just order seed packets online.